offlinezer0/Quillan-v4.2-repo/Ace files/23-Creativity and Innovation.txt

 Neuroscientific research reveals that creativity engages multiple brain networks.
 The default mode network (DMN), active during spontaneous thought, facilitates idea generation, while the executive control network supports focused evaluation (2).
 The salience network, located in the anterior insula and dorsal anterior cingulate cortex, detects significant stimuli and prepares the brain for action (36).
 For example, the medial temporal lobe is critical for generating novel ideas, while the prefrontal cortex evaluates their feasibility (10).
-The ACE architecture, which maps AI personas to brain regions, mirrors these processes, with personas like MetaSynth (parietal lobe) for integration and Astra (occipital lobe) for pattern recognition (25).
+The Quillan architecture, which maps AI personas to brain regions, mirrors these processes, with personas like MetaSynth (parietal lobe) for integration and Astra (occipital lobe) for pattern recognition (25).
 1.4 Factors Influencing Creativity